-Prof. Dr. C. Graf Hoyos presented a planning study which served as the basis for further considerations between representatives of the DGPs, the IDW, and the Library of Saarland University.
+Prof. Dr. Carl Graf Hoyos presented a planning study which served as the basis for further considerations between representatives of the DGPs, the IDW, and the Library of Saarland University.
 In the following period, the Commission for Information and Documentation of the DGPs, founded in 1967, continued activities to advance the subject.

-In the spring of 1970, the executive committee of the DGPs, under the chairmanship of Prof. Dr. C. F. Graumann, came to the decision to establish an institute for psychology information and documentation.
+In the spring of 1970, the executive committee of the DGPs, under the chairmanship of Prof. Dr. Carl Friedrich Graumann, came to the decision to establish an institute for psychology information and documentation.
 This decision was supported shortly thereafter by the entire executive committee of the Federation of German Psychologists' Associations and, in the fall of 1970, also by the participants of the DGPs general membership meeting.
 On behalf of the DPGs and in cooperation with the IDW, Prof. Dr. G. Reinert developed a strategy outlining organization and financing.

 The project "Information and Documentation in Psychology" was approved.
-From the beginning it was called the "Zentralstelle für Psychologische Information und Dokumentation" (ZPID; Center of psychological information and documentation)
+From the beginning it was called the "Zentralstelle für Psychologische Information und Dokumentation" (ZPID; Center of psychological information and documentation).

-Financed by funds from the IDW (Max Planck Institute), the first five employees began working under the direction/leadership of Prof. Dr. G. Reinert.
+Financed by funds from the IDW (Max Planck Institute), the first five employees began working under the direction/leadership of Prof. Dr. Günther Reinert.
 Until the end of 1987, the ZPID was operated as a project financed by various changing sources at the University of Trier.

-As of January 1, 2013, the ZPID is a legally independent institution under public law in the federal state of Rhineland-Palatinate.
-It is still located at the University of Trier, with which it cooperates scientifically.
+Since January 1, 2013, ZPID is a legally independent public institution of the state of Rhineland-Palatinate.
+It is located at the University of Trier, with which it cooperates scientifically.